zoomix/sinatra_galleria/README.md

      gem install bundler
      bundle

-Before you can see anything you'll need to generate some thumbnails and (optinally) medium sized images for your images.
+Before you can see anything you'll need to generate some thumbnails and (optionally) medium sized images for your images.
 Use the rake-taks.

     rake thumb_gen med_gen

 You can put this into a crontab and have it run every day or every couple of hours.
-It will try to make thumbnails of all image formats it recognizes.
+It will try to make thumbnails of all image formats it recognises.
 It is idempotent and you can kill it and restart it any time and it will continue from where it left off.